Defined in header

 char *gets( char *str );

-n-1characters have been read, continues reading and discarding the characters from stdin until new-line character, end-of-file condition, or read error before calling the constraint handler.
+gets_sfirst finishes reading and discarding the characters from stdin until new-line character, end-of-file condition, or read error before calling the constraint handler.

 |str||-||character string to be written|

 Return value

 str on success, NULL on failure.

 If the failure has been caused by end of file condition, additionally sets the eof indicator (see feof()) on stdin.
 If the failure has been caused by some other error, sets the error indicator (see ferror()) on stdin.

 gets() function does not perform bounds checking, therefore this function is extremely vulnerable to buffer-overflow attacks.
 It cannot be used safely (unless the program runs in an environment which restricts what can appear on

 stdin).
 For this reason, the function has been deprecated in the third corrigendum to the C99 standard and removed altogether in the C11 standard. fgets() and

 gets_s() are the recommended replacements.